carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 ~~~
 {: .output}

-A we see in episode [Understanding Pangenomes with BLAST](https://paumayell.github.io/pangenomics/04-manual-pangenomes/index.html), the BLAST E-value represents the possibility of finding a match with a similar score in a database.
-By default, BLAST consider a maximum score for the E-value 10, but in this case there are hits of low quality.
-If two sequences are not similar or if the E-value is bigger thatn 10, then BLAST do not save this score.
-In order to have something like a distance matrix we will fill the E-value of the sequence that we do not have an score.
-To do this, we will use the convection that an E-value equal to 5 is too big and that the sequence are not similar at all.
+As we saw in episode [Understanding Pangenomes with BLAST](https://paumayell.github.io/pangenomics/04-manual-pangenomes/index.html), the BLAST E-value represents the possibility of finding a match with a similar score in a database.
+By default, BLAST considers a maximum score for the E-value 10, but in this case, there are hits of low quality.
+If two sequences are not similar or if the E-value is bigger than 10, then BLAST does not save this score.
+In order to have something like a distance matrix we will fill the E-value of the sequence for which we do not have a score.
+To do this, we will use the convention that an E-value equal to 5 is too big and that the sequences are not similar at all.

 ~~~
 MaxDistance = 5.0000000